wagnerjfr/mysql-group-replication-binaries-docker/README.md

 ## Prerequisites
 1. Docker installed
-2. MySQL binaries compatible to run in Ubuntu
+2. MySQL binaries compatible to run on Ubuntu (which is the OS used in the Docker image)

 ## Overview
 We start by building our Docker image, then we are going to create a Docker network and later create a group replication topology with 3 group members in different hosts.